List of Kamen Rider W characters: Maria Daido

+Keith Anderson

+Keith Anderson (キース・アンダーソン, Kīsu Andāson) is a ruthless Foundation X agent who appears exclusively in the short novel The Beginning of N/Blood and Dream.
+Keith took Maria Daido under his wing to fund her Necro-Over project following her partner's betrayal while competing with Jun Kazu in a bid to gain approval from the Museum.
+Once Kazu's Gaia Memory project was chosen, Keith tries to kill his subordinates and the Daido family in a fit of rage, but Katsumi saves his mother and kills Keith.

 Seiichiro Matsui

-Seiichiro Matsui (松井 誠一郎, Matsui Seiichirō), also known as "Matsu" (マツ), was Sokichi Narumi's former partner from 1999 who conducted research in libraries and appears exclusively in the film Kamen Rider × Kamen Rider OOO & W Featuring Skull: Movie War Core.
+Seiichiro Matsui (松井 誠一郎, Matsui Seiichirō), also known as "Matsu" (マツ), was Sokichi Narumi's former partner from 1999 who conducted research in libraries and appears exclusively in the crossover film Kamen Rider × Kamen Rider OOO & W Featuring Skull: Movie War Core.
 Despite working with him, Matsu secretly harbored jealousy towards Sokichi for always "getting the girl".
 After being hired by Melissa to protect her from Kozo Yaguchi, a chain of events resulted in Matsu getting ahold of the Spider Memory and becoming one of the first Gaia Memory users while in pursuit of his goal.
 As his mind became warped by the memory, Matsu's feelings for Melissa became amplified to the point where he wanted her all to himself.
 Sokichi eventually deduced Matsu's identity and killed him while destroying his Gaia Memory despite still seeing him as his partner.